Outdoors

 These courses, as well as courses in American Studies and Environmental Literature, reflect emphasis at SAS on immersive experiences that make use of local history, culture, and landscapes to initiate the study of increasingly complex histories and systems.

-Cumberland Honors
+Cumberland Scholar Honors

 The Cumberland Scholars program is an opportunity for SAS students who pursue a set of place-based/outdoor requirements to graduate with distinction.